wpdo/dologin/dologin/readme.txt

 == Description ==

+Limit the number of login attempts through both the login and the auth cookies.

 GeoLocation (Continent/Country/City) or IP range to limit login attempts.

 Support Whitelist and Blacklist.

 Will have free text SMS message passcode for 2nd step verification support soon.

 GDPR compliant.
 With this feature turned on, all logged IPs get obfuscated (md5-hashed).

+*XMLRPC* gateway protection.

 = How GeoLocation works =